andrei-dubovik/py-overlay-evm/README.md

 - *Minimal external dependencies:* numpy, requests.
 - *Functional style state changes:* each call to a smart contract returns a new view of the blockchain with the respective changes implemented, the initial view from which the call started remains available and unchanged.
 - *Overlay architecture:* data is read from the (public) node if these data has not been previously accessed, further reads are cached, and any changes are kept in an overlay in memory.
+- *Gas calculations:* gas usage is calculated exactly (work in progress).

 ## Examples
 The following examples all use the Binance chain.